 The Benefits of Shilajit

-Shilajit, pronounced “sheel-a-jeet,” is a dark, sticky mineral substance that exudes from the rocks in the Himalayas during the heat of summer.
+Shilajit, pronounced “sheel-a-jeet,” is a dark, sticky mineral substance that exudes from the rocks of high mountainous regions during the heat of summer.

-It may be surprising to learn that a sticky black excretion from rocks would have any health benefits, but shilajit has been used as a medicinal ally around the world for over 3,000 years1 and is even considered a panacea by some.
-It is especially known for its powerful rejuvenative effects in the body, which help to bolster the immune system and support healthy aging, among many other incredible benefits.
+It may be surprising to learn that a sticky black excretion from rocks would have any health benefits, but shilajit has been used as a health-promoting ally around the world for over 3,000 years and is even considered a panacea by some.1 It is especially known for its powerful rejuvenating effects in the body, which help to support the immune system and support healthy aging, among many other incredible benefits.

 Translated from Sanskrit, shilajit means “the destroyer of weakness,”2 which speaks to its incredible ability to bring strength and rejuvenation to the body.
-Unlike most of our herbal products, this tar-like material is not actually harvested directly from a plant, but rather created from the slow decomposition of plant material over many centuries deep in the rocks of the Himalayas.
+Unlike most of our herbal products, this tar-like material is not actually harvested directly from a plant.

 As it develops, it becomes a sticky, mineral-infused substance.
 Eventually, stimulated by the intense heat of summer, it seeps out through the rocks, finally available to harvest.
 This process of creation explains some of its other names, such as “blood of the mountains,” “mineral pitch,” and “juice of rock.”3